Azure-Samples/azure-search-openai-javascript/packages/frontend-app/readme.md

 - To install all npm dependencies, please run `npm install`.
 This is a npm workspace, so all dependencies will be installed in the root folder.
 - To start the local development server, open a new terminal and run `npm run start`.
 This will start the local development server on port 8000.
 - To run the unit tests, open a new terminal and run `npm run test`.
 This will run all unit tests and generate a coverage report.
 (TBD - not yet implemented-)
-- To build the application, open a new terminal and run `npm run build:vite`.
+- To build the application, open a new terminal and run `npm run build`.
 This will generate a production build in the `dist` folder.

 ## Testing